 Family illness - the event of a critical illness or severe injury to a member of the employee's immediate family in which the assistance of the employee is required.
+Commented [JB2]: January 2025: this edit should be rejected.

 - Medical Appointments for medical, dental, eye examinations, or treatment for which arrangements cannot be made outside of working hours - Other bereavement up to three days per calendar year to attend the funeral of persons other than those of the employees' immediate family.